lupyuen/pinetime-rust-mynewt/rust/app/src/timesync.md

 # What's Next

-TODO: Bluetooth Time Sync, Rust Watch Faces and LVGL were developed and tested with Remote PineTime

-Custom Cloud pic

-`pinetime-rust-mynewt` was created as a Learning Tool to understand what happens inside the firmware of a smartwatch
+`pinetime-rust-mynewt` was created as a Learning Tool to help us understand what happens inside the firmware of a smartwatch like PineTime.

-Created for learning what's inside a smartwatch
-And make your own tweaks easier
-Not ready for daily use
+Today `pinetime-rust-mynewt` has evolved to make smartwatch programming even easier to learn...

+1. Safe and sensible embedded programming with Rust, [without the traps](https://youtu.be/LvfCSnOM1Hs)

+1. Easier to share, learn and validate small, meaningful chunks of PineTime code...
+By publishing Watch Faces on crates.io.

-Diving into a huge repository of firmware code is incredibly difficuly We need to learn and share in smaller, digestible chunks Sustainable
+    _(No more digging into a HUGE repository of firmware code!)_

+1. Lets us code PineTime firmware on any computer: Linux, macOS and Windows.
+Even code on a mobile phone...
+And build in the Cloud with GitHub Actions and GitLab CI.

+    _(No more toolchain worries!)_

+1. Standardised on LVGL, the UI toolkit adopted by most PineTime firmware.
+So any skills we learn on `pinetime-rust-mynewt` may be be easily transferred to other PineTime platforms.

+    _(Which means `druid`, `piet` and `kurbo` have been purged from the firmware...
+But `druid` may be revived someday as [`druid-lvgl`](https://github.com/AppKaki/druid-lvgl))_

+## Who's Driving?

+The PineTime Community has been super enthusiastic about turning PineTime into a __"Daily Driver"__...
+But shouldn't we also understand what's inside our "Daily Driver"?

+Maybe make some firmware tweaks and practise some "Driving" ourselves?
+And understand the firmware code before copying it and letting it "Drive" our lives?

+That might be the better way to sustain Open Source development on PineTime.
+Because if we don't have any PineTime Learners... _The "Driving" shall one day come to a halt._

 Integrate touch driver in Rust
 Not power efficient yet

-What has changed

-Evolved from Raspberry Pi
-To a simpler, more robust dev kit
-With cloud build and st link

-Druid piet and kurbo stack wasn't working
-Replaced by LVGL, the UI stack used by most pinetime firmware

-Windows support
-No traps

-Sharing and validating
-Remote PineTime

 Everybody wants a Daily Driver
 But do you know what's inside the Daily Driver?
 Consumer vs Prosumer

 Share lessons learnt
-Understand before we copy

 Sustainable

-Build issues getting in the way of education

 Proper test harness with logs
 simulator and remote testing